ethereum/eth2.0-onboarding/docs/phase_0.md

 - Deposits
 - Voluntary exits

+>Definition: Slashings are major penalties given for malicious operations.

 They are the primary vehicle through which messages related to the validation/construction of the chain are communicated.
 You can think of them as validator-level transactions to the beacon chain state machine.

-There is a maximum number of beacon operations allowed per block.
+>Note: there is a maximum number of beacon operations allowed per block.
 And different operations may have different maximum values associated with them.
 These numbers are defined in the constants in the [max operations per block](https://github.com/ethereum/eth2.0-specs/blob/v0.10.0/specs/phase0/beacon-chain.md#max-operations-per-block) subsection of the Beacon chain specification.

 #### `ProposerSlashing`

 A [`ProposerSlashing`](https://github.com/ethereum/eth2.0-specs/blob/v0.10.0/specs/phase0/beacon-chain.md#proposerslashing) operation is used to police potentially malicious validator block proposal activity.

->Definition: Slashings are major penalties given for malicious operations.

-Validators can be slashed if they sign two different beacon blocks for the same slot.
-This makes duplicate block proposals expensive.
-The idea is to disincentivize activity that might lead to forking and conflicting views of the canonical chain.
+For example, validators can be slashed if they sign two different beacon blocks for the same slot.
+This makes duplicate block proposals expensive, which disincentivizes activity that might lead to forking and conflicting views of the canonical chain.

-Importantly, `ProposerSlashing` contains proof that the slashable offense has occurred.

-It contains three fields:
-    * `proposer_index` - The validator index of the validator to be slashed for double proposing
-    * `signed_header_1` - The signed header of the first of the two slashable beacon blocks
-    * `signed_header_2` - The signed header of the second of the two slashable beacon blocks

 ```python
 class ProposerSlashing(Container):